 Statement: In the recently held all India Commerce conference, the session on ‘Management of Service Sector in India’ surprisingly attracted a large number of participants and also received very good media coverage.

 I. Media is always very positive towards the Service sector.

 II.
 The service sector is managed properly in India.

 III.
 People weren’t expecting such an encouraging response to the service sector conference.

-Now, Statement talks about this session on Service Sector Management which got many participants which were surprising for the author.
+Now, the Statement talks about this session on Service Sector Management which got many participants which was surprising for the author.
 Also, it also got good media cover which was not as usual as per the author.

 Let’s see different assumptions :

-But that’s not true as there is an element of surprise in the author’s word regarding media’s coverage.
-And, we don’t get surprised for something which happens usually.
-That means this behaviour is new as per the author.
+But that’s not true as there is an element of surprise in the author’s word regarding media coverage.
+And, we don’t get surprised by something which happens usually.
+That means this behavior is new as per the author.